Introduction to GeoST#

 • slice_by_values - Slice boreholes in the collection based on value (e.g. only sand layers, remove others).

-We will not go through each of these methods.
-See the API Reference
+We will not go through each of these methods in this quick start but please see the API Reference for more details.